-Another medical study from 2019 measured its effects on pain.
+A 2019 clinical trial measured the effects of grounding on pain.
 The study used a fake and a real grounding device (which provides similar electric current to the Earth) to control the placebo effect, and measured pain scores of participants.
-The subjects that used the real grounding mat experienced diminished pain, and this effect was more notable for subjects with higher pain to start with.
+The subjects that used the real grounding mat experienced diminished pain, and this effect was more notable for subjects with higher pain to begin with.

 It’s important to note that these studies are early-stage and not particularly well designed in our opinion.
-We would be curious to see the results of an earthing approach compared to a conventional pain medication in a future medical study.
+We would be curious to see a comparative study on earthing and a pain medication in the future.

 Circadian cortisol rhythms were normalized in all patients, and sleep quality improvements were reported by all participants.
 It’s important to note that this wasn’t a study controlled with a placebo group, so the results are relatively weak but are still interesting.

-In the most astounding study we’ve seen yet on grounding, it was found to significantly reduce blood viscosity in a medical study from 2013.
+In the most astounding study we’ve seen yet on grounding, the practice was shown in a 2013 clinical trial to reduce blood viscosity.

 This is important because blood viscosity can be a predictive factor for cardiovascular incidents like heart attacks.